Jastrzębie-Zdrój: History

 The first written documentation, relating to this area, date back to around 1305 (Liber fundationis episcopatus Vratislaviensis), when it was part of fragmented Piast-ruled Poland.
 Administratively, the town is made up of several old settlements, whose origins go back to the distant past.
 The original name of the town was Jastrzemb.
 The origin of the name, which means 'hawk' in Polish, is connected with the legend of the black knight.
 From the 16th century to the beginning of the 19th century, it was part of the administration of Wodzisław.
 In the 18th century, it was annexed by Prussia.
 Between 1858 and 1860, trial excavations of hard coal were performed all over the area of Jastrzębie Dolne.
 These excavations ended up discovering springs containing iodine and bromine brine solutions.
 In 1860, the count of Königsdorff acquired the lands and suggested the construction of bath facilities.
 Thus, in 1862, the health resort of Bad Königsdorff-Jastrzemb was brought into life.
 Shortly after, the town joined the exclusive circle of the most prestigious health resorts in Europe.

-In 1896, the natural health centre was taken over by a Polish doctor, Mikołaj Witczak, who lent great service to the development of health-resort in Bad Königsdorff-Jastrzemb.
+In 1896, the natural health centre was taken over by a Polish doctor, Mikołaj Witczak, who lent great service to the development of health resort in Bad Königsdorff-Jastrzemb.
 His managerial skills together with wise investment made Jastrzębie-Zdrój a highly appreciated and fashionable health resort inside the German Empire and the interbellum Poland.
 Consequently, numerous health facilities were then set up.

 In the plebiscite in Silesia in 1921, about 85% of the inhabitants of Jastrzębie Zdrój voted for Poland, a significant part of the inhabitants also took part in the Silesian uprisings in order to re-unite with Poland.
 Finally, in 1922, Jastrzębie-Zdrój was incorporated into Poland.

 During World War II, Jastrzębie was occupied by Germany.

 The history of Jastrzębie-Zdrój as a health resort came to its end in the 1960s, when all over the area began the intensive exploitation of coking coal deposits.
 Within a period of 12 years, five coal mines were set up.
 Between 1954–1975, Jastrzębie was part of the Wodzisław County.
 From 1975 to 1998, it was administratively located in the Katowice Voivodeship.
-During the time of political transformation in Poland, Jastrzębie-Zdrój went down the annals of Polish modern history as the place where the Jastrzębie-Zdrój Agreement was concluded.
+During the time of political transformation in Poland, Jastrzębie-Zdrój went down in the annals of Polish modern history as the place where the Jastrzębie-Zdrój Agreement was concluded.
 The signing of the protocol initiated the process of political, economic and social changes in Poland.